COLA construction

 What COLA structure types work best for schools?

 The three main COLA structure types for schools are steel-framed metal roof (Colorbond), steel-framed fabric membrane (PVC or PTFE), and shade sail (HDPE mesh).
-Each suits different use cases: metal and fabric membrane provide full weatherproofing for year-round timetabled use, while shade sails provide UV protection and suit spaces where wet-weather use isn't required.
-The right choice depends on how the school intends to programme the space.
+Metal and fabric membrane provide full weatherproofing for year-round timetabled use.
+Shade sails provide UV protection and suit spaces where wet-weather use is not required.

 Steel vs fabric COLA: what's the difference?